geopython/stetl/examples/top10nl/readme.txt

 mechanism is used:

-parameters within the .cfg file that are provided externally can be specified with Python-based formatting values, e.g. {0}, {1}.
-Using main.py positional args these values are substituted at init time.
+parameters within the .cfg file that are provided externally can be specified with Python-based formatting values, e.g. {host}, {port}.
+Using main.py -a option these values are substituted, for example:

+    main.py -c myetl.cfg -a "host=localhost port=5432"

 There are 3 chains:
 - SQL pre-processing: dropping tables, optionally creating a (non-public) PG schema